itstructure/yii2-multi-format-uploader/README.md

 To work with image binary content it uses [Yii2 imagine](https://github.com/yiisoft/yii2-imagine).
 To work with Amazon it uses [AWS SDK](https://github.com/aws/aws-sdk-php).

+Addition module description you can see in my [Personal site](https://pack-develop.info/en/product/6).

 2 Dependencies
 ----------------------------